We Are Crew, Not Passengers!

 About Me

-I am a life-long learner and everyday I have the opportunity to learn with and from my students!
+• I am a life-long learner and I am thrilled to have the opportunity to learn with and from my students everyday!

 General background information (years in education, degree(s), Universities/Colleges attended):

-• MA in Communication Studies with focuses in Postructural Psycoanalytic Discourse Theory, Critical Cultural Theory, and Media Theory; CSU.
+• MA Communication Studies, Scholarship Focus: Poststructural Psycoanalytic Discourse Theory, Critical Cultural Theory, and Media Theory; CSU.

 • Teaching License; UNC.